 Generally, county "fee officials" (those county officials who regularly collect fees for their services) must have authority other than the county budget resolution before they can hire employees.
-This authority may come directly from statute, by court order, or through a contract called a letter of agreement.
+This authority may come directly from statute, by court order, or through a letter of agreement.
 T.C.A. § 8-20-101.
 If the county official's own salary and that of deputies and assistants is paid directly from the county general fund and the county fee official agrees with the amount appropriated for deputies and assistants as set forth in the budget adopted by the county legislative body, the official enters into a letter of agreement with the county mayor, using a form prepared by the state comptroller, that is then filed with the court.
 T.C.A. § 8-20-101.

 If the county official does not agree with the amount appropriated, a salary suit may be filed by petition of the county official under T.C.A. § 8-20-101.
 The court in which the petition is filed depends on the official.
 Clerks of court file their petitions with any one of the judges of their respective courts; sheriffs file in circuit or criminal court; clerks and masters, trustees, county clerks and clerks of probate court, and registers of deeds file with the chancery court.
 The county mayor is named as defendant and the county mayor is required to file an answer within five days after service of the petition.
 The petition must be filed by the fee official within 30 days after the final adoption of a budget by the county legislative body.
 Also, a new officeholder has 30 days from the day of taking office to file a petition.
 The court will then hold a hearing and issue an order determining the appropriate number and compensation of deputies and assistants.
 T.C.A. § 8-20-102.
 If the fee official is under the fee system and pays deputies and assistants directly from the official's bank account, the official can negotiate a letter of agreement with the county for the number and compensation of deputies and assistants.
 If the fee official cannot reach an agreement with the county mayor, the fee official must file suit to obtain authority to hire deputies and assistants.